-The Finance Minister's Orders (FMOs) made by the Minister for Finance and Deregulation set out the requirements for the preparation of financial statements of reporting entities covered by the Financial Management and Accountability Act 1997 and the Commonwealth Authorities and Companies Act 1997, with the exception of companies.
+The Finance Minister’s Orders (FMOs) made by the Minister for Finance and Deregulation set out the requirements for the preparation of financial statements of all reporting entities covered by the Financial Management and Accountability Act 1997 and the Commonwealth Authorities and Companies Act 1997.

 An emphasis of matter is included in the auditor’s report to draw the reader’s attention to a matter that is of such importance that it is fundamental to the users’ understanding of the financial statements.